Skip to content

 Back to Blog

-high severity May 18, 2026 · scope unconfirmed
+high severity May 18, 2026 · 3 min read Unverified claim — what this is

 Internet Technologies Designs Listed by thegentlemen Ransomware Group

-On May 18, 2026, the ransomware group known as thegentlemen added Internet Technologies Designs to its leak site, confirming that it had exfiltrated internal files from the French IT services company during a ransomware attack.
+On May 18, 2026, the ransomware group known as thegentlemen added Internet Technologies Designs to its leak site, claiming that it had exfiltrated internal files from the French IT services company during a ransomware attack.

 Public reporting indicates the victim is ITD System, a company founded in 1994 that provides customized software, VoIP telephony, CRM integration, and secure infrastructure services to small and medium-sized businesses in France.
 The firm maintains offices in Mâcon, Moulins, and Paray-le-Monial.
 Available reporting describes the exposed material as internal files; the exact volume and full list of contents remain unconfirmed by the company.
 The listing appeared on the group’s leak site, which is tracked by ransomware.live at the provided source URL.
 No specific deadline for ransom payment has been publicly detailed in the initial listing.